 |International Places||approx 35 (140 total)|

-The Sydney School of Veterinary Science is the #1 vet school in Australia and 9th in the world (QS World University Rankings by Subject 2019: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.
+The Sydney School of Veterinary Science is the #1 vet school in Australia (QS World University Rankings by Subject 2023: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.

 Your studies will take place in the One Health framework, ensuring you understand the linkages between veterinary health, human medicine, and the environment at local, national and global levels.
 The program culminates in a capstone experience year where you will get hands-on experience as an intern in veterinary clinics of all varieties and in a wide range of locations, including rotations in the university teaching hospitals at Sydney and Camden.

-The Doctor of Veterinary Medicine at the University of Sydney is structured as a four-year program where teaching is research-driven to ensure you will learn from the latest developments and advances in evidence-based practice, veterinary science research, animal behaviour and welfare science and veterinary public health.
+This four-year graduate entry course is open to applicants with a completed Bachelor’s degree who want to study to become registered veterinary practitioners.
+Teaching is research-driven to ensure you will learn from the latest developments and advances in evidence-based practice, veterinary science research, animal behaviour and welfare science and veterinary public health.
 You will benefit from clinical exposure, clinical skills training and animal handling commencing in the first semester and continuing throughout the course.